Names of Sun Yat-sen

-Genealogical name: Sun Te-ming (孫德明)
+Genealogical name: Sun Tak Ming (孫德明)

-The "real" name of Sun Yat-sen, the name inscribed in the genealogical records of his family, is Sun Te-ming (孫德明 (孙德明, Sun Te-ming)).
+The "real" name of Sun Yat-sen, the name inscribed in the genealogical records of his family, is Sun Tak Ming (孫德明 (孙德明, Sun Te-ming)).
 This "genealogical name" (譜名 (谱名)) is what extended relatives of the Sun family would have known him by.
 This is a name that was used in formal occasions.
 The first Chinese character of the given name, (德 (dé)), is the generation character which he shared with his brother and his relatives on the same generation line.
 Traditionally, this name was not used outside the family, and is not widely recognized in mainland China or Taiwan (although other historical figures such as Mao Zedong are known by their "register name"), and even many Chinese people wrongly assume that Tak-ming was his courtesy name (字).

-Small name: Sun Ti-hsiang (孫帝象)
+Small name: Sun Tai Tseung (孫帝象)

 Traditionally, Chinese families would wait a certain number of years before officially naming their offspring.
 In the meantime, they used so-called "milk names" (乳名 (rǔmíng)) which were given to the infant shortly after his birth, and which were known only by the close family.

-Thus, his child name was Sun Ti-hsiang (Sūn Dìxiàng (孫帝象)).
-So this name Sun Ti-hsiang is also referred to as his small name (小名).
+Thus, his child name was Sun Tai Tseung (Sūn Dìxiàng (孫帝象)).
+So this name Sun Tai Tseung is also referred to as his small name (小名).
 This name, however, was not the name that he received when he was born.

 Sun's parents dedicated his name to the deity Xuan Wu Shangdi, so the first character of his milk name (and of his brother too) was di, in reference to the god.